Tables

 side of the table.

-list page, list report, and object page.
-To hide the entire table column, set the
+analytical list page, list report, and object page.
+To hide the entire table column,

 hidden.
 For more information, see Hiding Features Using the UI.Hidden Annotation.